-Most of us enjoy our coffee without any problems.
+[Updated 10/12/21] Most of us enjoy our coffee without any problems.
 But for those with sensitive stomachs or gastrointestinal issues, they can often have a love / hate relationship with coffee.
-In this article we take a look at why coffee can cause stomach aches and a cover a list of the best coffee for stomach pain in general.
+In this article we take a look at why coffee can cause stomach aches and abdominal pains.
+We also provide a curated list of the best coffee for stomach pain in general.

 As marvelous as coffee is, the connection between coffee and stomach pain is more common than you may think.
 This is due to coffee causing pain in the abdominal region.
 This pain can be very upsetting and can ruin the enjoyment of drinking a cup of coffee.
 For many, they tolerate this pain as they crave their morning cup of coffee.
 Fortunately, there are many solutions to fix this problem and a few reasons why this abdominal pain occurs in the first place.

 If you're more interested in a solution than a better understanding of the problem, check out our list below of best coffee for stomach pain.
 This curated list of premium coffees are certain to be gentle on your stomach.

 Our top pick for the best coffee for sensitive stomachs is Fabula Coffee.
 We chose this coffee for its unmatched smoothness and deep flavor.
 Dark roasted to perfection, your taste buds and stomach will thank us for it later.